 In 1995, Safer Society Press and Program separated from the New York State Council of Churches and became an independent 501(c)3 organization, incorporating under the name of Safer Society Foundation.
 Since then, the organization has continued the work begun by founder Fay Honey Knopp.

 The Safer Society Press is a publisher and bookseller of: (1) training and treatment materials to support the work of professionals engaged in the rehabilitation of adults who have committed sexually abusive acts, (2) training and treatment materials for professionals working with adolescents who have engaged in sexual abuse and other antisocial conduct, (3) books for adult and child victims of sexual abuse, and (4) books about sexual abuse prevention for parents and other caregivers.
 The Press also provides products and services in support of this constituency, such as a free searchable Treatment Provider Directory and the nationally recognized, Safer Society Survey of Current Treatment Practices.

-The Fay Honey Knopp Institute is (1) a producer and publisher of resources aimed at minimizing the social and emotional impact of parental incarceration on children and families, (2) a provider of information and training for educational and counseling professionals on using their professional skills to support children and families impacted by parental incarceration, and (3) sponsor of the Addison County, Vermont, ChIPs Mentoring & Circles of Support Program for children impaced by parental incarceration.
+The Fay Honey Knopp Institute is (1) a producer and publisher of resources aimed at minimizing the social and emotional impact of parental incarceration on children and families, (2) a provider of information and training for educational and counseling professionals on using their professional skills to support children and families impacted by parental incarceration, and (3) sponsor of the Addison County, Vermont, ChIPs Mentoring & Circles of Support Program for children impacted by parental incarceration.
 In the spirit of Fay Honey Knopp, founder of Safer Society Foundation and life-long prison abolitionist, the Institute also seeks a strong role as an advocate for judicial and prison reforms aimed at ameliorating the impact of incarceration on children and families.